fairdown/seattle_airbnb/README.md

 <h3>Results</h3>

-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available <a href="https://medium.com/@rafaeldonfigueiredo/this-is-why-people-like-to-stay-in-an-airbnb-house-7cbdbc2e838b">here</a>.

 <h3>Licensing, Authors, Acknowledgements</h3>